gofynd/fdk-client-java/documentation/partner/THEME.md

-Retrieve a list of versions available for a theme within partner server organizations.
+Retrieve a list of theme versions for a specific theme in an organization.

 *Returned Response:*